Onit Documentation

 Step 3: "Roles"

-Everyone that interfaces with your App will play a specific Role.
+Everyone who interfaces with your App will play a specific Role.
 Using the Roles screen, you can define exactly what those roles will be.

-• Requester: The person that initially creates a Record.
+• Requester: The person who initially creates a Record.
 In our case, that’s the person who is requesting a new contract be approved.

 • Approver: The person who is responsible for reviewing a Record and approving or rejecting it.